wesleyboar/DS-User-Guide/user-guide/docs/tools/advanced/dsfaq.md

 <strong>Q: How can I become more involved in DesignSafe?</strong><br>
 A: Upon receiving your new user account, you will be sent an email to join our <a href="https://www.designsafe-ci.org/community/slack-online-collaboration/" target="_blank">Slack team</a> to participate in discussions and give your input on the site.

-<strong>Q: I forgot my password.
-How do I reset it? </strong><br>
-A: Go to https://accounts.tacc.utexas.edu/forgot_password and you will be prompted to enter your username or email address that is associated with your user account, and you will receive an email with a password reset link.

-<strong>Q: I'm getting an Authentication Failed error.
-What should I do? </strong><br>
-A: If you are confident that you have entered the correct password for your account, then it is likely that your account has become Deactivated.
-Accounts are deactivated when more than 120 days have passed since you last logged in.
-To reactivate your account, log in at accounts.tacc.utexas.edu and request an activation link via https://accounts.tacc.utexas.edu/activate.
-You will receive an email at the email address associated with your user account with instructions for account reactivation.

 <hr>
 ## [Training](#faq-training) { #faq-training }